HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 {% include draft_content_note.md  content="page" %}

 This page documents a FHIR-based approach for requesting attachments for claims or prior authorization from a Provider.
-This transaction is used for *solicited*  attachments and uses the combination of a Task-based [CDex Task Attachment Request Profile] to request attachments and the [`$submit-attachment`] operation to submit the attachments to the Payer as documented in the [Sending Attachments] page.  <span class="bg-danger" markdown="1">It is intended to be compliant with HIPAA Attachment rules for CMS and an alternative to the X12n 277 and 278 response transactions.</span><!-- new-content -->
+This transaction is used for *solicited*  attachments and uses the combination of a Task-based [CDex Task Attachment Request Profile] to request attachments and the [`$submit-attachment`] operation to submit the attachments to the Payer as documented in the [Sending Attachments] page.
+It is intended to be compliant with HIPAA Attachment rules for CMS and an alternative to the X12n 277 and 278 response transactions.

 ### Non-FHIR Request